Categorical structure in coherent theory of arithmetic: Initiality of coherent arithmetic

-and we need to verify the uniqueness of the morphism $\rec_{\gamma,\theta}$, in the sense that for any other morphism $\sigma$ from $\varphi \times N$ to $\psi$ that makes the above diagramme commute, $\sigma$ and $\rec_{\gamma,\theta}$ will be provably equivalent in $\T$.
-There should be no problem for readers who are familiar with basic proof theory in arithmetic to realise the validity of the previously claimed fact.
-In any case, these are all well-known things that you can show with $\Sigma_1$-induction.
-We have recorded the full proof in Appendix~\Ref{app}. \end{proof}
+and we need to verify the uniqueness of the morphism $\rec_{\gamma,\theta}$, in the sense that for any other morphism $\sigma$ from $\varphi \times N$ to $\psi$ that makes the above diagram commute, $\sigma$ and $\rec_{\gamma,\theta}$ will be provably equivalent in $\T$.
+There should be no problem for the reader familiar with basic proof theory in arithmetic to realise the validity of the previously claimed fact, as they are well-known consequences of $\Sigma_1$-induction.
+We have recorded the full proof in \ref{app}. \end{proof}

 As an example, we can verify that our function symbols in \emph{PrimRec} in $\T$ are indeed computing internal primitive recursions in the following sense: